huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_queue.md

   + x86_64 : default value
   + aarch64

-* `resource_mode` - (Optional, Int, ForceNew) Queue resource mode.
-Changing this parameter will create a new resource.
-The options are as follows:
-  + 0: indicates the shared resource mode.
-  + 1: indicates the exclusive resource mode.

 * `feature` - (Optional, String, ForceNew)Indicates the queue feature.
 Changing this parameter will create a new resource.
 The options are as follows:
   + basic: basic type (default value)